Our mission is to help developers use open source code and stay secure.

 At Snyk, we believe that the open source world and the community around it is a force for good.
 We’ve brought together a team of security experts and talented software developers to make it easier for everyone to use open source safely.

-Over 120,000 developers already depend on our enterprise-grade solution to find and fix their vulnerable dependencies.
+Over 300,000 developers already depend on our enterprise-grade solution to find and fix their vulnerable dependencies: our users apply up to 500,000 patches each month!
 We protect more than 100,000 open source projects, and we have many large organisations on board, including Google, New Relic and ASOS.

-We receive regular contributions (and love!) from the community, we have some fantastic partners amplifying our reach, and well over 1,000 badges in GitHub championing us, including top projects like FreeCodeCamp and request.
+We receive regular contributions (and love!) from the community, we have some fantastic partners amplifying our reach, and 1,600 badges in GitHub championing us, including top projects like FreeCodeCamp and request.

-We recently raised $7m from investors such as Boldstart Ventures, Canaan Partners and Heavybit, demonstrating that they are as excited as we are by Snyk’s progress and potential.
+We recently raised $102m from investors such as Accel, GV and Heavybit, demonstrating that they are as excited as we are by Snyk’s progress and potential.

 We care deeply about the warm, inclusive working environment we've fostered, where we can benefit from the different perspectives within our team.
 We are collaborative, curious, and respectful - it’s important to us that everyone feels comfortable contributing their ideas and views.

-We are around 50 people (and counting!), distributed across three main offices in London, Tel Aviv and Boston, with several people working fully-remote.
+We are around 180 people (and counting!), distributed across four offices in London, Tel Aviv, Boston and Ottawa, with 10% of the company working fully-remote.
 We’ve made an organisational commitment to building a strong, effective, distributed company: we form teams across multiple offices wherever possible, and we invest in communication so that we can benefit from each others’ perspectives.
 As well as an always-on webcam so we can see what’s happening in each office, we make heavy use of video calls, Slack, and some inter-office travel.